-Consistent - The proposed ordinance does modify the scale of development, as such the amendment is not out of scale with the needs of the neighborhood or the city.
+Consistent - The proposed ordinance will not modify the scale of development, as such, it is not out of scale with the needs of the neighborhood.

 4. Whether the proposed change would tax the existing load on public facilities and infrastructure.